epam/ai-dial/docs/user-guide.md

 ## Conversations

 In the AI DIAL framework, a conversation is a dialogue between an agent, such as a language model, assistant, or application, and a human user.
 The agent uses natural language to interact with a human and receive/give a feedback.
 Within one conversation, you can refer to previous questions and answers.
-But different conversations don’t share context.
+But different conversations don't share context.

 > All your conversations are stored on the server, and you can access them from any device you use.